Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Discussion: Scalability and Engineering Implications

 \subsection{Limitations and Theoretical Extensions: The $O(\log D_{model})$ Relaxation}

-The current framework, underpinned by the Law of Modular Rank Conservation, assumes that as the global model dimension $D_{model} \to \infty$, new knowledge strictly forms orthogonal semantic clusters (horizontal scaling).
+The current framework, underpinned by the Principle of Modular Capacity Scaling, assumes that as the global model dimension $D_{model} \to \infty$, new knowledge strictly forms orthogonal semantic clusters (horizontal scaling).
 Under this strict modularity, the required block capacity $d_{block}$ is mathematically bounded by a constant $O(1)$, yielding a purely linear total complexity $O(D_{model})$.

 However, in an infinite data regime, a single concept may also grow in ``vertical depth,'' accumulating infinite granular details.
 One might intuitively consider accommodating this via a fractal block-in-block topology.
 Yet, doing so would strictly violate the Rank-Preserving Transversality Property (RPTP).
 According to \textbf{Corollary 3.18} of the RPTP theory~\cite{RPTP_paper}, a block-diagonal matrix retains RPTP if and only if at most one diagonal block is singular.
 A true fractal topology would introduce multiple singular sub-blocks, destroying transversality and isolating the gradient flow.